 - Comparison Data.
 Interpreting assessment scores is difficult without an indicator of typical performance for comparison.
 FastBridge provides research-based benchmarks and national norms based on scores from a representative sample of the overall U.S. school population that educators use to compare their students’ score.
 If the translated version is not equivalent, those comparisons will not be valid.
 Additionally, educators may want to compare performance on translated versions to students in the targeted population (e.g., native Spanish speakers).
 In order to make valid comparisons, it would be necessary to collect data from a representative sample across the U.S.

 How soon will Spanish translations of additional FastBridge assessments be available?

 The FastBridge research team is investigating the steps necessary to develop Spanish versions of other assessments.
-The work to create Spanish translations typically requires at least one to two years.
+The work to create Spanish assessments is typically a multi-year, research-based process.
 Current users will be advised as soon as Spanish versions of other FastBridge assessments are scheduled to be available.